Chicken, Green Bean and Butternut Squash (Pumpkin) Curry

 Add in any vegetable you like.
 There really are no rules to this curry.
 I add anything from broccoli, zucchini slices, carrot pieces, snow peas and green beans.
 Whatever I have on hand at the time always works.

-After trying nearly every curry paste on the market, I’ve come to love the mildness and subtleness of Korma.
-And although this isn’t a traditional Korma curry, it’s a curry that has people of all ages licking their plates clean.
+After trying nearly every curry paste on the market, I’ve come to love the flavours in a good quality Thai Red Curry Paste.
+And although this isn’t a traditional Thai curry, it’s a curry that has people of all ages licking their plates clean.
 I swear.

 - 1 medium brown onion , chopped